Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

 # Special Thanks
 - [Game icons](https://game-icons.net/) for the role icons
+- [SampleFocus.com](https://samplefocus.com) for the sounds that were combined to make the sound that plays when placing the Pharaoh's Ankh
+  - "Bell Hit - Clean Long" by [salosokssass](https://samplefocus.com/users/salosokssass)
+  - "Bell Hit - Shimmer" by [Filip Bachanek](https://samplefocus.com/users/filip-bachanek)
+  - "Choir Melody - High Short" by [Mario Francesco Comune](https://samplefocus.com/users/mario-francesco-comune)
 - [The Stig](https://steamcommunity.com/id/The-Stig-294) for the Randoman role that the Hoodoo was very heavily based on
 - [Tim | Mineotopia](https://steamcommunity.com/id/mineotopia) for the TTT2 version of the Pharaoh that our Pharaoh was inspired by
 - [Spaaz](https://steamcommunity.com/profiles/76561198027913001) for the models and textures used by the Ankh for the Pharaoh